angel-villa/cubic-spline-matlab/README.md

  Noisy sin(2 x^2) from x = -1 to x = 2.
  ------

- Limited by number of knot points when using 5.
-Some overfitting at 10.
+ Limited by number of knot points when using 5

  5 knot points